robertojohansalim/go-pointer/README.md

 ```

 ## Problem
-Imagine a scenario with a struct that need to be created
+Imagine a scenario with a struct that needs to be created
 ```go
 type NewStruct struct{
     Value *string
 }
 ```
-Sometimes when a sturct require a pointer field this is what usually happened
+Sometimes when a sturct requires a pointer field this is what usually happened
 ```go
 tempValue := "Lorem Ipsum"